common-voice/cv-dataset/README.md

 This dataset features contributions from the Common Voice community on our [web platform](https://voice.mozilla.org).
 New datasets are released approximately every six months.

-All voice contributions are released as part of datasets, and we only remove clips from datasets at the request of the user.
+All voice contributions are released as part of datasets, regardless of validation status.
+We only remove clips from datasets at the request of the user.
 The clips are bundled and uploaded to S3 using the [Common Voice Bundler tool](https://github.com/Common-Voice/common-voice-bundler/).

 Each downloaded `.tar.gz` file will have the following structure, where `[lang]` represents the [ISO 639-1 code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for that language: